binbinher/holbertonschool-low_level_programming/hello_world/testreadme.md

 * va_arg (man 3 va_arg)

 ### Compilation

 Our code will be compiled in this way:

 > $ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c

+* As a consequence, be careful not to push any c file containing a main function in the root directory of your project (you could have a test folder containing all your tests files including main functions)
+* Our main files will include your main header file (main.h): #include main.h
+* You might want to look at the gcc flag -Wno-format when testing with your _printf and the standard printf.

 ### Task:
 We will code a function similar to the printf function from the stdio.h library.

+**Mandatory:**

+**0. I'm not going anywhere.
+You can print that wherever you want to.
+I'm here and I'm a Spur for life.**

+__Write a function that produces output according to a format.__

+- [x] **Prototype**: int _printf(const char *format, ...);
+- [x] **Returns**: the number of characters printed (excluding the null byte used to end output to strings).
+- [x] write output to stdout, the standard output stream.
+- [x] **format** is a character string.
+The format string is composed of zero or more directives.
+See **man 3 printf** for more detail.

+- [x] You need to handle the following conversion specifiers:
+* **c**
+* **s**
+* **%**

+- [x]
+You don’t have to reproduce the buffer handling of the C library printf function.
+You don’t have to handle the flag characters.
+You don’t have to handle field width.
+You don’t have to handle precision.
+You don’t have to handle the length modifiers.

+- [x] GitHub repository: holbertonschool-printf.

 ### Authors
 Binbin HE, github:@[binbinher](https://github.com/binbinher)